How important are the best days compared to total profits?

-- When the markets conditions are favourable I have to be there trading.
+- When the markets conditions are favorable I have to be there trading.
 No holidays are allowed.
-I didn’t take holidays in 2006, 2008, 2009 and 2010.
+I didn’t take holidays in 2006, 2008, 2009, and 2010.
 In 2012, when conditions have been less favorable, I have traded lightly and done other stuff, among other things invested in real estate.

-- When the market conditions are favourable, you have to trade size.
+- When the market conditions are favorable, you have to trade size.
 Looking back, from 2006 until 2010 I should have traded a lot bigger size.
 I have to go for the jugular when the edge is there!

 - BUT!
 Never underestimate the small profits/grinding.
 They do add up!

 - Perhaps contradictory to point 1, but you never know when a good day suddenly shows up.
 1. august 2012 was such a day for me.
 I made more money that day than all my trading for 2012 until that day.

 - I trade too small.
 My statistics are pretty good, but I have to take a greater risk.
 Hopefully, my new secondary income in real estate will make me a bit more aggressive.